 In the elementary school, we rotate each year through life science, earth science and physical science to provide a foundation for deeper exploration in the middle school.
 Middle school students follow the same three-year rotation with more sophisticated content aligned with the Massachusetts Curriculum Frameworks.

-We use standard elementary and middle school textbooks and adjust with instruction and assignments to student skill levels.
-Students demonstrate their understanding and knowledge through completion of experiments, slide presentations, posters, games, and experiments.
+We use standard elementary and middle school textbooks and adjust instruction and assignments to student skill levels.
+Students demonstrate their understanding and knowledge through the completion of experiments, slide presentations, posters, games and experiments.

 We also use periodic quizzes and tests to assess understanding and knowledge and help foster study and test-taking skills.